jjbstudent/Quiz-Game/README.md

 https://bootcampspot.instructure.com/courses/5694/external_tools/313

 # Problems
-I was trying to update the highscores.thml using this reference but failed
+Updating the highscores.html using this reference, updating an ul list by adding il items
 ```
 // Get references to the list and button elements
 const list = document.getElementById('list');